College of Fine Arts Resources

 The Visual Arts Resource Library is a non-circulating collection of books, exhibition catalogues, directories, magazines, videos, and sound recordings available for SVA students and faculty.
-New materials are added annually, and acquisition recommendations are always welcomed.
+New materials are added annually, and acquisition recommendations are always welcome.
 In addition to housing a 6,000-volume reference collection, which includes many rare and unique items, the library frequently hosts events and workshops targeted at career development education for young artists.

-Information on employment opportunities, exhibitions, fellowships, and grants are also available in the library.
+Information on employment opportunities, exhibitions, fellowships, and grants is also available in the library.
 Literature on graduate programs, study abroad, artist fellowships, and summer programs are on file as well.